KomodoPlatform/dPoW/doc/bible.md

 <b>Introduction:</b> This is the Komodo Platform Notary Node Bible, a compendium with essential information, instructions, rules, policies, election procedures for the Komodo Notary Node network, links to other important documents, and more.
-The NN bible comes into effect by the start of NN Season 4, which will be on April 15, 2020.
+The NN bible comes into effect by the start of NN Season 4, which will be on May 31st, 2020.
 Please read carefully.

 #